elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A class expression is another way to define a class.
 Class expressions can be named or unnamed.
-The name given to a named class expression is local to the class's body. (it can be retrieved through the class's (not an instance's) name property, though).
+The name given to a named class expression is local to the class's body. (it can be retrieved through the class's (not an instance) name property, though).
 In a named class expression, it is visible inside the class only.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />